scivision/mbta_salary/README.rst

 MBTA Salary Analysis
 ====================

-I have updated to the code to include year 2015 data, thanks to Matthew Rocheleau, the Boston Globe staff reporter on the `22 Dec 2015 MBTA overtime article. <http://www.bostonglobe.com/2015/12/21/mbta-employees-who-will-make-more-than-this-year/u6BUkDr6EawQ7dlHx9bZQP/story.html>`_
+I have updated the code to include year 2015 data, thanks to Matthew Rocheleau, the Boston Globe staff reporter on the `22 Dec 2015 MBTA overtime article. <http://www.bostonglobe.com/2015/12/21/mbta-employees-who-will-make-more-than-this-year/u6BUkDr6EawQ7dlHx9bZQP/story.html>`_

 An example of extracting text tables from PDF, then loading with Pandas to look for interesting aspects of the data.